-The sole purpose of adding Chocolate to the mix was initially about bringing a taste of Halloween, but it ended up being a nice compliment to all the flavours.
+The sole purpose of adding Chocolate to the mix was initially to acknowledge that chocolate is a given for Halloween Treats.
+In the end, it ended up being a beautiful complimentary flavour to this Halloween cocktial.
 And you don’t need much.
 Just a small spoon goes a long way, plus the combination of the orange zest would just bring everything together.

 As I mentioned, don’t even ATTEMPT to make this without these exact ingredients.
 They’re all so unique on its own, that it’s hard to replace.
 I hate doing this to the community, I usually like to be flexible with my cocktails so you can easily change it up if need be at home, but you can’t here (except MAYBBBEEE the Spiced Rum and that’s a big maybe).
 At least they are accessible to most, and if you ever need help or recommendations, email me or comment below!

 Featuring a Chocolate, Sherry and Bitter Spiced Rum, Spirit Forward Cocktail created in honour of #DrinkYourGram.